 - Masters of Science Degree in Wound Care and Tissue Repair and Post Graduate Training University of Wales, Cardiff

 - Bachelor of Science Degree in Pharmacy, College of Pharmacy, University of Florida

-Relevant to the content of this CME activity, Dr. Smith indicated he has no conflicts of interest to disclose.
+Relevant to the content of this educational activity, Dr. Smith does not have any financial relationship(s) with commercial interest companies to disclose.

 - Health Risks Associated with Energy Drinks http://jama.jamanetwork.com/article.aspx?articleid